-They do not look at an entire key question, just the KLOEs within the key question we are concerned about.
-Inspectors don't need to look at the well-led key question unless the concerns are under that domain.
+- do not look at an entire key question, just the KLOEs within the key question we are concerned about.
+Inspectors don't need to look at the well-led key question unless the concerns are under that question.

-Some providers deliver services across the health and social care sectors; for example, mental health, community health, and care homes.
+Some providers deliver services across both health and social care sectors, for example, mental health, community health, and care homes.
 These services are inspected in different ways.
 Where possible, we align our inspection process to minimise unnecessary burden on providers.
 Each service is inspected by specialist inspectors.

 We report on and rate each type of service in a comparable way.
 We do this by using our different inspection approaches in combination.
 We call this a ‘combined inspection’.
 Overall ratings are aggregated from the ratings for all of the services that are inspected.